George C. Boldt Builds Mansion On Belle Island, Sells It To Former Carnegie Vice President Alexander R. Peacock

 He proved a lucky find and, within a year, was able to sell 65,000 tons of steel rails to the Canadian Pacific railway and 75,000 tons of structural steel to the New York Interborough Transit Company, as readily as he sold lace handkerhiefs at the New York store counter.

-Eventually, Peacock became a vice president in charge of sales of the Carnegie Company without having to go through typical apprenticeship most of the other vice presidents were required to partake in.
+Eventually, Peacock became a vice president in charge of sales of the Carnegie Company without going through the typical apprenticeship most of the other vice presidents were required to partake in.
 The 1899 passing of former Governor and Wall Street wizard Roswell P. Flower who, at the time of his death, was working on a deal to purchase the steel-related holdings of Andrew Carnegie, would open the door for Charles Schwab to convince J. P. Morgan to make the purchase, thus forming U. S. Steel.
-The sale ended up making Carnegie, and Peacock to a lessor extent, very wealthy men.
+The sale made Carnegie and Peacock, to a lesser extent, very wealthy men.

 In 1902, the wealthy Peacock would be subjected to a ransom/murder plot that captured the headlines of the nation’s press–